mahelio/TEworkspace/module-3/01_Intro_HTML_CSS/tutorial-student/README.md

 # Intro to HTML and CSS Tutorial

 You recently landed an internship with a new startup called PNN, the Puppy News Network.
 So far, their writers have produced three articles, so it's time to launch a website.
 This is a new project that you'll create from scratch.
-By

 ## Step One: Create the home page

-Start by creating a new document, `index.html`, in the root of the project—that is, in the same directory as the `README.md` file:
+Open the `tutorial-student` folder in VS Code by right-clicking on the folder and selecting "Open With Code".
+Then create a new document, `index.html`, in the root of the project—that is, in the same directory as the `README.md` file:

 ```html
 <!DOCTYPE html>